 Several hematologic instruments are available for in-practice use.
 Those based on centrifugation, in which WBC measurements are made by spreading a stained buffy coat, are not true hematology analyzers, but give approximate counts.
 Although a numerical estimate of total WBC count is provided, the differential WBC count cannot distinguish between lymphocytes and monocytes, and results do not always correlate well with standard methods.
 This method is only appropriate as an emergency approximation, and a blood film must always be examined in addition.
 It is also wise to check the PCV by microhematocrit.

 Impedance counters (Coulter principle) are used by professional laboratories and perform well in experienced hands.
 However, it is difficult to achieve optimal performance without trained technical staff.
 Non-Coulter-principle instruments should be avoided for veterinary use, as their results do not necessarily compare well on nonhuman samples.
 Instruments providing automated differential counts perform poorly on nonhuman blood, and results must never be accepted without also checking a blood film.
 No hematology laboratory should be without the facility for examining blood films, and a blood film should be examined for every patient sample.
-Quality assurance issues are the same as for biochemistry laboratories (see Diagnostic Procedures for the Private Practice Laboratory: Clinical Biochemistry).
+Quality assurance issues are the same as for biochemistry laboratories (see Clinical Biochemistry).
 If accuracy and reliability cannot be guaranteed to the same standard as the referral laboratory, then results should not be relied on without external confirmation.

 Red Blood Cells